kelvinkissi/Mongo-DB/README.md

 # Mongo-DB

-## How to set up a Database and Web Server for an SwiftUI App
+## How to set up a Database and Web Server for a SwiftUI App

 The actual database is not core data which is what you will usually expect for an App.